Media startup Pico raises $4.5 million, launches

 DBP: There’s definitely something to fix.

 NC: There were two trends that we saw in 2016.
-One was that there were more eyeballs than ever reading, watching, and listening to more content than ever.
+One was that there were more consumers than ever reading, watching, and listening to more content than ever.
 The other was that the advertising revenue of that content was going less and less to publications and more and more to Google and Facebook, which have reoriented the advertising economy.
 It doesn’t take long to see that, oh boy, something bad is going to happen.
-We explored a lot of different ideas and realized that there will be many different business models for media besides ads: subscriptions, events, even ecommerce, setting up a store.
+We explored a lot of different ideas and realized that there will be many different business models for media besides ads, such as subscriptions, events, even ecommerce.
 But the media business in the digital age has been for the most part built to maximize traffic.
 So we set out to build software that makes it easy for media companies to build relationships with their readers and to monetize the quality of their audience rather than the quantity.
 What we ended up with is a version of Salesforce or Square that’s really easy to use for media companies.

 The Pico team